DavidSchirduan/DavidSchirduan.github.io/_posts/2022-01-11-BonesDeepHistoryFuture.md

 image: /images/BD_teaser.png
 ---

-My wife, Lauren, has been a part of all the books we've made; reviewing content, giving advice, and teasing my about how badly I use semi-colons.
+My wife, Lauren, has been a part of all the books we've made; reviewing content, giving advice, and teasing me about how badly I use semi-colons.
 But [Bones Deep](https://davidschirduan.itch.io/bones-deep) is the most she's been involved in one of our books.
 That's why it's so good!

 Join us for a deep dive into the origins of Bones Deep, some funky trivia, and plans for the future.

 ## Coral Skeleton Brainworms

 Several years ago, while working on [Bone Marshes](/bone-marshes), Lauren did some brilliant sketches of coral-covered and barnacle-infested skeletons.

 |<div style="width:50%">property</div>||
 |![/images/posts/bonesHistory_skelewoman.jpg](/images/posts/bonesHistory_skelewoman.jpg)|![/images/posts/bonesHistory_barnacles.jpg](/images/posts/bonesHistory_barnacles.jpg)|

 And a few months later during a vacation in the mountains she drew a radioactive mermaid and a barrel-eye lady:

 |<div style="width:50%">property</div>||
 |![/images/posts/bonesHistory_radsiren.png](/images/posts/bonesHistory_radsiren.png)|![/images/posts/bonesHistory_barrel.jpg](/images/posts/bonesHistory_barrel.jpg)|